-Today we want to explain in a simple way how to create a SAMBA server from our Android for our local network, so we can share the files hosted on our Android TV-Box or similar with any other device that serves as a client with Android, Windows, OSX or Linux OS.
+Today we want to explain in a simple way how to create a SAMBA server using Android for our local network, so we can share the files hosted on our Android TV-Box or similar with any other device that serves as a client with Android, Windows, OSX or Linux OS.
 You also have manuals available where we explain what is SAMBA and how we can set up a server in Windows.
 A very practical system that as we will see does not have much complication if we configure it correctly, you just have to adjust the server and select which folders we want to share.

 NATIVE SAMBA SERVER